JeremyJalpha/Code_Movements_Public/README.md

 # Where has the code gone?

-## If you're looking for code that was on my profile check this repo:
+ - If you can't find code that was previously on my profile then check this repo.
+---

 MenuBot Repos were moved to - https://bitbucket.org/sidekickapp_/workspace/projects/MNBT_PBLC